semajrd1/Portfolio/README.md

 ## 3) [Responsive Flask Web Application with SQL Database](https://github.com/semajrd1/Isabelle-Baptism-Website) — "Isabelle's Baptism Website" — Public Repository

-This project is a **Flask-based web application** designed to manage guest RSVPs and provide event details for Isabelle’s baptism.
-The system is built using a **PostgreSQL relational database**, a **responsive front-end**, and a **secure API-driven backend**.
-It includes a structured MVC pattern and is designed to be **scalable and easily deployable**.
+This project is a Flask-based web application designed to manage guest RSVPs and provide event details for Isabelle’s baptism.
+The system is built using a PostgreSQL relational database, a responsive front-end, and a secure API-driven backend.
+It includes a structured MVC pattern and is designed to be scalable and easily deployable.

 <figure style="text-align: center;">
   <iframe width="340" height="280"